ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

 # *Constructive Solid Geometry*

--   The shapes seen so far are very simple: spheres and planes.
+-   The shapes we have covered so far (spheres and planes) are relatively simple.

--   We will see in the future that arbitrarily complex shapes can be approximated with sets of triangles, but handling this kind of shape efficiently is complex!
+-   We will see in the future that arbitrarily complex shapes can be approximated with sets of triangles, but managing such complex geometry efficiently is a non-trivial task!

 -   Today we present a simple technique to construct complex geometric shapes starting from simple shapes: *Constructive Solid Geometry* (CSG).